 The Port monitors changes in circumstances that would require a remeasurement of its lease and will remeasure the lease receivable and deferred inflows of resources if certain changes occur that are expected to significantly affect the amount of the lease receivable.

 8. Deferred Outflows/ Inflows of Resources

-The Port reports a separate section for deferred outflows of resources.
-This represents a consumption of net position that applies to a future period(s).
+The Port reports a separate section for deferred inflows of resources and for deferred outflows of resources.